 The Cedar Creek watershed represents an important natural corridor, and is designated as an Indiana Natural, Scenic and Recreational waterway.
 Fox Island County Park contains a nature preserve with diverse marshes, wetlands, deciduous forests and important wildlife habitats.
-Allen County should continue to work with local environmental groups like the Fox Island Alliance, ACRES Land Trust, St. Joseph River Watershed Initiative and the Cedar Creek Wildlife Project to continue to protect these important natural areas.
+Allen County should work with local environmental groups like the Fox Island Alliance, ACRES, St. Joseph River Watershed Initiative and the Cedar Creek Wildlife Project to continue to protect and expand these important natural areas and limit adjacent development through zoning and other land use controls, as well as budgeted acquisition of conservation easements.